abankowski/http-request-signer/README.md

 Available implementations for http4s and akka-http are published as separate jars.
 Both are cross compiled for Scala 2.12 and 2.13.

 Current implementation is a draft.
-Signature with DSA is hardcoded.
+Currently only signature with RSA is provided with ease of extensibility.

 ## Usage

-Prepare `DSAParameters` that will be used as a constructor argument.
 Provide implicit ContextShift[IO] in the scope.
-For **akka-http** get Materializer.
+For **akka-http** get also a Materializer.

+Prepare a keypair for asymmetric cipher and initialise `Rsa` implementation that includes both signer and verifier.

+    val kp: AsymmetricCipherKeyPair = _
+    val rsa = Rsa(kp)

+Once you have a cryptography setup you can instantiate and use the request signer:

-    val signer = Http4sRequestSigner(params: DSAParameters)
+`val signer = new Http4sRequestSigner(rsa)`

+For convenience let’s keep it like this though it’s not really usefull in many cases as you might usually need to have a different private key for signing your requests and different public key for verification of external requests.

 On the client side, once you have your request you can inject a signature by calling sign method: